Passport in purse.

 I get it – constant travel can look and even be glamorous to us and others, but please don’t compromise your health and wellness to try to impress others or yourself.

-A life of travel would have seemed so glamourous just a few weeks ago, then – just like that, it became more dangerous than anything else – so much so, that airports are empty, many planes are parked, and cruise ships are still lined up and bobbing around Barbados, within eye-sight as I type this.
+A life of travel would have seemed so glamourous just a few weeks ago, then – just like that, it became more dangerous than anything else – so much so, that airports are empty, many planes are parked, hotels are scantily booked and cruise ships are still lined up and randomly bobbing around Barbados, within eye-sight as I type this.

 You are more than the things you get to do.